This post may contain affiliate links. Please read our disclosure policy.

 Use these instructions to make perfect cinnamon twists every time!
 Further details and measurements can be found in the recipe card below.

-Step 1: Preheat the oven.
-Preheat the oven to 375°F and line a baking sheet with parchment paper.
+Step 1: Preheat the oven and prep your pan.
+Set the oven to 375°F convection and line a baking sheet with parchment paper.

-Step 5: Cut strips.
-Using a knife or pizza cutter, cut the dough into ½-inch strips.
+Step 5: Cut into strips.
+Using a sharp knife or pizza cutter, cut the dough into ½-inch strips.
+Try to keep them as even as possible so they bake at the same rate.

 Chef Lindsey’s Recipe Tip